lcamichigan/alumni-association-style-guide/README.md

 **associate member** Refers to an uninitiated member of ΛΧΑ who joined in 1972 or later.
 Before 1972, such members were referred to as _pledges_.
-Capitalize _associate member_ when it is used as a title.
+Capitalize _associate member_ when it’s used as a title.

 **award** Capitalize only when referring to a specific award.

 **brother** Refers to an initiated, as opposed to associate, member of ΛΧΑ.
 Use instead of _member_ whenever possible.
-Capitalize _brother_ when it is used as a title.
+Capitalize _brother_ when it’s used as a title.

 > The meeting was chaired by Brother George Spasyk ’49.
 George is a brother from